 Xanax and Hydrocodone

 It is absolutely essential that I mention that at the time of her son’s death in 2010, a blood test revealed that Ms. Clark had heightened levels of both Xanax and Hydrocodone, both of which had been prescribed by a doctor.
 The problem here is that if you look at the side effects of these drugs, they include “drowsiness”, “decreased alertness and concentration”, “confusion”, and “depersonalization”.
+As long as she didn’t stop taking the medications or undergo hydrocodone detox, co-sleeping should never have been even considered.
 Nothing is known about the 2009 case, but at the very least, Ms. Clark should not have been co-sleeping while taking these drugs.
 However, the warnings that were given to her by CPS (as reported in the news which is all I can speak to as I wasn’t at the trial) spoke to the idea that children get caught in bedding or pillows and can suffocate that way.
 It is plausible that Ms. Clark took those precautions to heart when co-sleeping with her next child – removing pillows or any fluffy blankets before bringing her son to sleep.
 And let’s face it, when a doctor prescribes us drugs, we assume they’re safe.
 When they speak of sleepiness, we know not to operate heavy machinery, but many people don’t think about the effects of getting into bed with a small infant.
 Why not?
 Because the anti-co-sleeping movement has made the education of safe co-sleeping all but impossible in the mainstream, and so we face cases like this.

 I have no idea if Ms. Clark had any genetic factors that would put her infants at risk of SIDS, but the fact remains that several genetic features have been identified as possible etiologies for SIDS.
 While genetics do not seem to account for all cases of SIDS – nothing close to that – there are several genetic pathways that would put multiple children in the same family at risk.
 In a review on the research into the genetic pathways, five distinct genes are implicated for which there is enough research to suggest that the genetic link cannot be ignored.
 Even if co-sleeping were undertaken completely safely (which, unfortunately was not the case here, though not necessarily due to the fault of the mother, moreso perhaps her ignorance), it is not impossible that she carries particular genes that would make her children more susceptible to SIDS regardless of where they slept.